dladams/duneproc/doc/tutorial02.md

 The results with the wirecell option should be the same as for reco above.

-12. Produce ROI plots for the same dataprep for FEMB 302u using an ROI finder with threshold 0.5 ke.
+12. ***NOT WORKING June 2022*** Produce ROI plots for the same dataprep for FEMB 302u using an ROI finder with threshold 0.5 ke.
 <pre>
 > duneproc run_dataprep/dptools_calib_tail/dpcr_femb302u/roithresh0.5/addRoiViewer mydst 5
 > display run_dataprep/dptools_calib_tail/dpcr_femb302u/roithresh0.5/addRoiViewer/mydst_proc000005/roi_chan000459_000.png